hiprm/SMS-Gatway-node.JS/README.md

 # SendSMS Plugin

-The SendSMS plugin is a Node.js module designed to simplify the process of sending SMS messages using the Notify.lk API.
-This plugin handles the authentication and HTTP request to the Notify.lk API, allowing you to easily integrate SMS functionality into your Node.js applications.
+The SendSMS plugin is a Node.js module designed to simplify the process of sending SMS messages using any SMS sending API.
+This plugin handles the authentication and HTTP request to the SMS sending API, allowing you to easily integrate SMS functionality into your Node.js applications.

 ## Installation